Join our free monthly class: CattleMax 101 Live

 Tips & Suggestions

-Austin: Keeping a current record of your calves as they are born will help ensure that no calf or important information is missed. ”We have a scale that attaches to the front or back of our UTV to help us weigh the calf.
-It also allows us to tag, give probiotics, and spay the navel before we send it back on with its mom.
-The scale is also nice as it keeps that calf at hip height so you can stay on your feet, and the momma can also be right there to check on her calf.”
+Austin: Keeping accurate records at birth helps ensure no calf or important details are missed.
+“We use a scale that attaches to the front or back of our UTV to weigh calves right away.
+It also allows us to tag, give probiotics, and spray the navel before sending the calf back with its mom.
+The scale keeps the calf at hip height, so you stay on your feet while the cow can stay close and keep an eye on her calf.”

-Danise: “Have a large towel and a tag applicator in the calving box”.
-They use a manual scale with a calf sling that attaches to the hitch on the back of the ATV.
+Danise: Being prepared in the calving box can save time when it matters most.
+“We always keep a large towel and a tag applicator in the calving box.
+We also use a manual scale with a calf sling that attaches to the hitch on the back of the ATV.”

 Jacqueline: Having the proper medications on hand is crucial.
-“In addition, we always ensure we have tags and colostrum, and the newest additions to our calving arsenal are calving coats.
-Those have been a lifesaver for pasture calving in the colder states like Wyoming in the springtime.”
+“Along with having medications on hand, we always make sure we have tags and colostrum ready.
+One of the newest additions to our calving supplies is calving coats.
+They’ve been a lifesaver for pasture calving in colder states like Wyoming during the spring.”

 Order syringes at CattleTags.com.